-Worse than the boss calling would be the traveller’s spouse ringing up to find out where their partner is.
-Saying that the list is in a filing cabinet at the office is hardly an option and having to admit that you don’t know because you didn’t want to pay £5 fee to a TMC is not going to appease them.
+Worse than the boss calling would be the traveler’s spouse ringing up to find out where their partner is.
+Saying that the list is in a filing cabinet at the office is hardly an option and having to admit that you don’t know because you didn’t want to pay $5 fee to a TMC is not going to appease them.

-Traveller tracking software is now a standard offering and lets the travel management company support the process of contacting travellers and rebooking them if necessary.
-Egencia, for example, contacts affected traveller proactively by mobile phone, resulting in vital minutes being saved.
+Traveler tracking software is now a standard offering and lets the travel management company support the process of contacting travelers and rebooking them if necessary.
+Egencia, for example, contacts affected traveler proactively by mobile phone, resulting in vital minutes being saved.